-- o The Operational Partnership Team is well established and delivers a reduction in anti-social behaviour in the district year on year.
-The team comprises of officers from the Norfolk Constabulary and Breckland Council, working under a joint management structure and co-located at Breckland Council offices. - o The Anglia Revenues and Benefits Partnership (ARP) is governed by a Joint Committee and is underpinned by a formal legal agreement.
-The partnership consists of Breckland, Forest Heath, East Cambridgeshire, St Edmundsbury, Fenland, Suffolk Coastal and Waveney district councils.
-The partnership delivers council tax, business rates, housing benefit and enforcement services for the seven councils.
+- The Operational Partnership Team is well established and delivers a reduction in anti-social behaviour in the district year on year.
+The team comprises of officers from the Norfolk Constabulary and Breckland Council, working under a joint management structure and co-located at Breckland Council offices. - The Anglia Revenues and Benefits Partnership (ARP) is governed by a Joint Committee and is underpinned by a formal legal agreement.
+The partnership consists of Breckland, East Cambridgeshire, East Suffolk, Fenland and West Suffolk district councils.
+The partnership delivers council tax, business rates, housing benefit and enforcement services for the five councils.